ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 For **HeartGold/SoulSilver**, `/a/0/2/9` needs to be temporarily renamed to `/a/0/2/9.narc` in order to be opened in NitroEFX
 :::

-For example, let's take a quick look at Karate Chop's move animation and the particle emitters it uses in *Pokémon Platinum*.
+As an example, let's take a quick look at Karate Chop's move animation and the particle emitters it uses in *Pokémon Platinum*.

 First, we'll need to use either WazaEditor or a hex editor to identify the particle animation system that the move animation script loads (unfortunately, the PokePlatinum decompiled code uses an actual name instead of an ID, which isn't helpful in this case).
 In WazaEditor, the `SetPlayAnm 0x0 0x20 0x1` command indicates that particle animation system number `0x20` (`32` in decimal) is used.